Manage PowerPoint Slide Masters in Python

 presentation.view_properties.last_view = slides.ViewType.SLIDE_MASTER_VIEW

-# Saves the presentation
+# Save the presentation.

-presentation.save("PresView.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("presentation_view.pptx", slides.export.SaveFormat.PPTX)

-Remove Unused Master Slide
+Remove an Unused Master Slide

 import aspose.slides as slides

-with slides.Presentation("pres.pptx") as pres:
+with slides.Presentation("presentation.pptx") as presentation:

-pres.save("pres-out.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("presentation-out.pptx", slides.export.SaveFormat.PPTX)